sammi-turner/Blog/noob-faqs.md

 A. Programming isn't about memorising syntax or standard library functions.
 Its about solving problems.

-Q. What text editor or IDE should I use?
+Q. What code editor or IDE should I use?

 A. Try a selection of them and pick the one that you find the least confusing to begin with.
 Personally, I have three editors on my main machine : Mousepad, Vim and VSCodium.